Skip to main content

 • We use a figure of merit that we call the quality factor.
 The quality factor is the distance divided by the dispersion.
 Any increase in distance or decrease in dispersion will increase the quality factor.
 The higher the quality factor, the better the club.

-• Dan builds each and every club at Augusta Custom Clubs.
+• Dan builds each and every club at Augusta Custom Clubs and Swing Analysis.
 He has built clubs since the 80s first for himself and then professionally, beginning in 2014.
 He is a member of the Association of Golf Clubfitting Professionals and the International Clubmakers Guild.
 He has been certified by Golfworks and Golfsmith as well as the TPI, Golf Lan, USGTF, the Seemore Putter Institute, and golf club component vendors.

-• At Augusta Custom Clubs, we are brand agnostic.
+• At Augusta Custom Clubs and Swing Analysis, we are brand agnostic.
 We assemble clubs from highly engineered components.
 Our clubheads come from Tom Wishon Golf Technologies, Epon, Tour Edge, Epon, and Alpha.
 Each component is selected based on the needs of the golfer.
 We can select from more than 150 iron shafts, and an equal number of wood shafts, and 30 iron and wood heads.

 • In my shop, each shaft is sorted based on the individual flex profile of the shaft, and the most flexible shaft is placed in the longest club that will be built.
 This makes it easier to get the ball airborne.